Translation Style Guide

 Section titled “How to use this guide”This guide is a reference for translating Activist Checklist content.
 It is not a strict set of rules, but a guide to help you understand the context and tone of the content.

 When translating, use your best judgment to apply the principles and guidelines in this guide.
-If you are not sure about something, ask the community for advice.
+If you are not sure about something, ask us for advice.

 About the audience